miketide08/function-light-javascript/README.md

 transducing and lazy arrays.

 I completed the solutions in ES6 syntax unlike the explanations in the course.
-A link to the course can be found below in the Acknowledgement section.
+A link to the course can be found below in the Acknowledgements section.

 ## Getting Started